techodesk/memories-event/README.md

 steps are required—just ensure these files are served by your web server.

 ### Camera Uploads
-`Webcam.js` is loaded from a CDN to allow capturing a photo directly from the browser.
-The feature works out of the box and does not need extra server configuration.
+Photos can be captured directly from the browser using the built in `getUserMedia` API.
+Clicking **Use Camera** opens a modal where you can pick the front or back camera (when available), preview the live feed and apply simple filters before taking the shot.
+If the browser does not allow camera access the regular file picker can still be used.
+No extra server configuration is required.